 The NSAA has a working agreement with the Nebraska American Legion allowing for a special exemption to NSAA Bylaw 3.2.7.6 (listed later in the manual).
-The agreement allows summer baseball programs to begin tryouts and practice once the entire high school program has been eliminated from NSAA post-season play.
+The agreement allows summer baseball programs to begin tryouts and practice once the varying high school teams are finished with their season.

-Non-High School Coaches & NSAA Season Done NSAA Calendar Date Sunday, Week 45 May 8
+Non-High School C oaches & High School Coaches NSAA Season Done e NSAA Season Done Year NSAA Calendar Date NSAA Calendar Date 2023 Sunday, Week 45 May 7 Sunday, Week 46 May 14